About The Good Ride

-Riding Style- Peter has a wide open slutty mind….when it comes to snowboarding and really likes anything that is good.
+Riding Style– Peter has a wide-open slutty mind….when it comes to snowboarding and really likes anything that is good.
 He spent most of his life following his big brother, Eli, down big mountains but now is comfortable anywhere.
-Peter loves Jibs, Rails, Pow, Jumps, Steep/Sketchy terrain, Carving, riding switch and mounting resort mascots.
+Peter loves Jibbing, Pow, Jumps, Steep/Sketchy terrain, Carving, riding switch.
 The only thing he doesn’t truly like is the pipe but I’m going to change that one day.

-Favorite Type of Board- Hard to say because he likes anything good like I do.
-He likes aggressive all mountain to freeride boards for powder days, all mountain freestyle boards for groomed days and he’s been really into jib boards the last couple of years.
+Favorite Type of Board– Hard to say because he’s a quiver rider like me.
+He likes aggressive all-mountain to freeride boards for powder days, all-mountain freestyle boards for groomed days and he’s been really into jib boards the last couple of years.

-Stance Width- Peter usually he prefers something around 22.5 to 23.5 inches wide.
-He likes to ride twins centered and directional boards set back.
+Stance Width– Peter usually he prefers something around 23-23.5 inches wide.

 Years Riding– Forever!